Updated April 27, 2026

 Child (Age 5-12) $7.00

-A Historic Downtown Mackinac ticket includes admission to The Richard and Jane Manoogian Mackinac Art Museum (May 8 – October 4) and Biddle House, featuring the Mackinac Island Native American Museum, the American Fur Co.
+A Historic Downtown Mackinac ticket includes admission to The Richard & Jane Manoogian Mackinac Art Museum (May 8 – October 4) and Benjamin Blacksmith Shop, the American Fur Co.
 Store & Dr. Beaumont Museum, and McGulpin House (June 6 – August 22).
 Admission to the Biddle House is also included with a Fort Mackinac ticket.

 Click here for more information, to purchase tickets, or to learn about weekly passes.